lubuntu-team/manual/source/2/2.4/2.4.7/QtPass.rst

 .. image:: qtpass-settings.png

 To use a tray icon for QtPass check the :guilabel:`Use Trayicon` checkbox.
 To start QtPass minimized check the :guilabel:`Start minimized` checkbox.
 To have the tray icon hidden when you close QtPass check the :guilabel:`Hide on Close` checkbox.
+To have QtPass be always on top check the :guilabel:`Always on top` checkbox.

 Version
 -------